Jorge Higuaín

 Jorge Nicolás Higuaín (born 8 June 1957) is an Argentine former footballer who played as a central defender.
-During his playing career, he played for Boca Juniors, River Plate, San Lorenzo and Stade Brestois 29, at that time in French top division.
+During his playing career, he played for Boca Juniors, River Plate, San Lorenzo and Stade Brestois 29, the latter of which was at French top division.

-Biography
+Personal life

-Higuaín is married to Nancy Zacarías, an artist with whom he has four sons: Nicolás, Federico, Gonzalo and Lautaro.
+Higuaín is married to Nancy Zacarías, an artist with whom he has four sons, including Federico and Gonzalo.
 His two middle sons followed in their father's footsteps as professional footballers and began their careers at River Plate.
-As of 2020, both Federico and Gonzalo currently play as forwards for the Major League Soccer team Inter Miami CF.